Being Afraid To Eat With IBS, Part 1

 I hope anyone reading this who can relate to some of the struggles I mentioned knows how common it is to be mentally torn when it comes to eating and drinking.
 Feeling like you don’t really have any control over how your body is going to react to something so basic to everyone’s existence (FOOD) is extremely frustrating, upsetting, and can leave you feeling hopeless.
 I have also found that sometimes, the foods that agree with me aren’t the healthiest.
 For example, I am unable to eat fruits or vegetables but candy is a safe food for me.
 If you are someone who also has safe foods that aren’t nutritious, that can also be awful emotionally.
 After all, I know most of us want to eat healthy so having to choose between something that is good for you but could cause consequences or something not so nutritious can also be a huge mental battle.
 Not to mention, the types of calories we consume will impact our weight, skin, hair, nails and a lot of other things that can potentially cause a person to have body image issues through no fault of their own.

-Stay tuned for part 2 where I share some tips/thoughts I have learned over the years on how to make this aspect of life with irritable bowel syndrome just a little easier.
+Continue reading part 2 where I share some tips/thoughts I have learned over the years on how to make this aspect of life with irritable bowel syndrome just a little easier.

 Can you relate to this article?
 Are you afraid to eat because of your IBS?
 Has this been the case since you started showing symptoms or has it evolved in some way?
 Remember, the more we share and let some of these tough things out in the open, the more we are able to not only help ourselves process it all but it shows other people who may not have the courage to share their own personal story, that they are not alone.